april19833/currency-1.5/contracts/governance/monetary/README.md

 #### Linear Inflation/Deflation

-This policy lever scales the balance for every single address by the same percentage amount.
-It increases or decreases the total supply while leaving the relative purchasing power of each user, relative to each other, the same.
-This can be used to change the unit value of ECO when compared to other currencies as an example.
+This lever scales the balance for every single address by the same percentage amount.
+It increases or decreases the total supply while leaving the purchasing power of users unchanged.
+This can be used to change the unit value of ECO as compared to other currencies.
 See the [InflationCheckpoints](../../currency/README.md#inflationcheckpoints) contract for documentation.

 ## Install